-To obtain a license an applicant (AIFC participant) must submit not only all required information specified in the AIFC rules and confirming that it meets the established criteria, but also pay a fee.
+To obtain a license an applicant (AIFC participant) must submit not only all required information specified in the AIFC rules and confirming that it meets the established criteria, but also pay a fee in the amount of USD 3,000-15,000 depending on the type of regulated activities.
 An average fee for 1 type of Regulated Activities is approximately seven thousand US dollars (USD 7,000).
 If an AIFC participant intends to obtain a license for several Regulated Activities, it is only necessary to pay a fee for the most expensive type of Regulated Activities.